-The Shops may at their discretion lend out tools and equipment by having the faculty, staff, or student fill out a form and leave their I.D. or drivers license.
 Certain materials are available for purchase in the shops and labs.
-The Bookstore stocks respirators and safety glasses for sale.
-Faculty and staff must require users of the shop to use the proper safety gear.
+The Campus Bookstore stocks basic personal protection equipment — face masks, gloves and safety glasses for sale.
+Faculty and staff must instruct and require users of the shop to use the proper safety gear in the appropriate manner.

 Hazardous waste disposal is contracted out to a contractor licensed by the State of Michigan.
 Containers are provided for areas where hazardous waste has been identified.
-It is the departments’ responsibility to inform the Facilities Office of hazardous waste located in areas other than the shops and labs.
+It is the departments’ responsibility to inform Campus Facilities of hazardous waste located in areas other than the shops and labs.

 When anyone is injured, the supervisor at the shop must fill out an Accident/Injury Report Form at the CCS Security Office.